 Osisko holds a 4% NSR royalty on the Cariboo gold project and has the option to acquire an additional 1% NSR royalty on the Cariboo property for additional cash consideration of \$13.0 million.
 Osisko also holds a right of first refusal relating to any gold stream offer received by Barkerville with respect to the Cariboo gold project.
-Barkerville is focused on the development of its extensive land package located in the historical Cariboo Mining District of central British Columbia, Canada, where it has completed a 157,000 meter drilling program.
+Barkerville is focused on the development of its extensive land package located in the historical Cariboo Mining District of central British Columbia, Canada.